grettke/help/help.md

 (setq ess-switch-to-end-of-proc-buffer t)
 ```

-Use typical auto completion in buffers here, but don't do it when the
+Use typical auto completion in buffers here, but don&rsquo;t do it when the
 next char is a symbol or closed paren.

 ```lisp